 Postponement Power despite Exceptional Circumstances not being found

-Where exceptional circumstances are not found, the Insolvency Court does still have a limited power to postpone the order for possession and sale.
-On ‘common humanity’ grounds, a three-month postponement was granted to allow arrangements to be made in Donohoe v Ingram BPIR 417, paragraph 24.
-This would appear to fit with the effect of the mandatory assumption, which does not mandate an outright and immediate possession and sale order, ‘merely’ that the Insolvency Court must order what the Insolvency Court thinks ‘just and reasonable’on a mandated finding that ‘…the interests of the bankrupt’s creditors outweigh all other considerations’.
-Arguably ‘outweigh’ does not mean totally eclipse all other interests, such that they are removed from all consideration; it might still be ‘just and reasonable’ to postpone possession and sale though the creditors’ voice prevails.
+Where the TIB waited over 1 year before issuing, and there are no exceptional circumstances, the Insolvency Court does still have a limited power to postpone the order for possession and sale.
+On ‘common humanity’ grounds, a 3 month postponement was granted to allow arrangements to be made in Donohoe v Ingram BPIR 417, paragraph 24.
+This would appear to fit with the effect of the mandatory assumption, which does not mandate an outright and immediate possession and sale order, ‘merely’ that the Insolvency Court must order what the Insolvency Court thinks ‘just and reasonable’ on a mandated finding that ‘…the interests of the bankrupt’s creditors outweigh all other considerations’. '[O]utweigh' here does not mean totally ignore all other interests, such that they are removed from all consideration (see Re Haghighat 1 FLR, paragraph 16); it can be 'just and reasonable' to postpone possession and sale though the creditors’ voice prevails.
+In Hosking, Paul Morgan QC (later Morgan J) said at paragraph 72, obiter, that if he did not find the circumstances exceptional, he would still have been inclined to postpone possession and sale for two to three months.

 An appeal can be lodged against an adverse first instance decision.
 However an appellant court hearing an appealagainst finds on exceptionality and which set of interests prevail, will be reluctant to interfere.
 In A. E. I. Rediffusion Music Ltd v Phonographic Performance Ltd 1 WLR 1507, Lord Woolf MR, at 1523, endorsed an earlier description of the conventional approach in the following terms: